Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Extensions

 \subsection{Random walks with non-zero drift}

 In this section, we consider random walks satisfying \ref{small_jumps} and \ref{non_degenerate} (but not \ref{drift}).
 We first recall the existing results in the literature on Martin boundary \cite{IRL,KuRa}.
 Then we show how the approach in this paper allows us to retrieve these results.
 Finally, we present an interesting phenomenon on the convergence of the harmonic functions of the non-zero drift case to the unique harmonic function in the zero drift case.
-In this section, we focus on ideas, and therefore just sketch the proofs.
-We illustrate all three paragraphs by the example of the simple random walk.
+In this section we focus on ideas, and therefore just sketch the proofs.